Academic Regulations

 Pass/Fail Option

 To encourage students to enroll in courses they might not otherwise take, the faculty has established the Pass/Fail option under which a student may register for courses and receive a grade of credit (CR) or no credit (NCR).
 During any semester, a full-time student may enroll in one course under the Pass/Fail option.
 A maximum of 24 units earned under this option may be applied toward the AB degree.
-Each semester, students must designate, at the time of registration, which course is to be taken under the Pass/Fail option.
-No change into or out of the option may be made after the dates designated in the dates and deadlines calendar, which is published online in the Course Listings each semester.
+No change into or out of the Pass/Fail option may be made after the dates designated in the dates and deadlines calendar, which is published online in the Course Listings each semester.

 No more than 12 of the 24 units allowed for the credit/no credit option may be applied to area distribution requirements.